oliviat10/Final-Project-Group14/README.md

 # Final-Project-MOK
 Big Ideas Final Project Woo!

-Group 14 MOK:
+Group 14 --> "The KOMpilers" :
-Marko Melishchuk mam900@pitt.edu,
+Kyle Visintainer kjv23@pitt.edu,
 Olivia Terry ort13@pitt.edu, &
-Kyle Visintainer kjv23@pitt.edu
+Marko Melishchuk mam900@pitt.edu

 Description:
 - Our group decided to determine "the Best Neighborhood in Pittsburgh" by evaluating the most important factors which make a neighborhood the best place to comfortably raise a family.
-The metrics that we decided were critical to this evaluation were the levels of toxic chemicals in the air (since cities are already typically areas of highly polluted air), the number of students in each neighborhood that are enrolled in Pittsburgh's public schools, and frequency of crime.
+The metrics that we decided were critical to this evaluation were the frequency of crime, the number of students in each neighborhood that are enrolled in Pittsburgh's public schools, and the levels of toxic chemicals in the air (since cities are already typically areas of such highly polluted air).

 Datasets used:
+- Police Blotter (Kyle)
+- Pittsburgh Public Schools Enrollment by Neighborhood 2020-21 School Year (Olivia) https://data.wprdc.org/dataset/27b6eef7-8825-4cc4-8b48-52c17ac80d37/resource/cbf270fd-891e-49bb-98fb-d6d52c260847/download/neighborhood_enrollment.csv
 - Toxic Chemical Exposure (Marko)
-- Educational Enrollment (Olivia)
-- Police Blotter (Kyle)

 Abstract:
 - The best neighborhood: ____